 You are fiercely committed doing justice to everything that’s gone into this process up to this point.
 Judgement calls are required.
 You sense what can bend or compromise without destroying the kernel of purpose.

-The cost of quality implementation is recognised and resourced as an investment.
+Where you thrive: The cost of quality implementation is recognised and resourced as an investment.
 There’s no illusions that people will magically “self-organise”.
 Admins, coordinators, and the back office are empowered and respected.
 Decisions are made close where they are put in practice.
 You’re given mandate in the face of complexity, compromise, or resistance.

 The leadership of sustaining